-Space required: typically done by the trailer to engage students as they wait to explore.
+Space required: typically done by the trailer to engage students as they wait to explore. about the basic needs of plants and animals.
 Can also be done anywhere inside.

 Bat echolocation game: Two at a time, students take turns roleplay a bat and a moth.
 The bat (blindfolded) tries to locate and tag the moth using only the "bats" voice and their hearing.
 The other students form a circle to contain the two students playing the bat and moth.
 Students learn about echolocation, and gain personal confidence.